-- Each area of the curriculum is planned to incorporate the principles of equality and to promote positive attitudes towards equality and diversity. - Pupils will have opportunities to explore concepts and issues relating to identity and equality. - All steps are taken to ensure that all pupils have access to mainstream curriculum by taking into account the cultural and lifestyle backgrounds of all pupils, their linguistic needs and their learning styles. - Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities. - Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions among majority groups about special treatment of minority groups. - Challenge cultural, geographical or generational boundaries of the "community". - Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Utilise case studies to emphasise successful relations among members of different groups, areas, neighbourhoods, nations and countries. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families.
+- Each area of the curriculum is planned to incorporate the principles of equality and to promote positive attitudes towards equality and diversity. - Pupils will have opportunities to explore concepts and issues relating to identity and equality. - All steps are taken to ensure that all pupils have access to mainstream curriculum by taking into account the cultural and lifestyle backgrounds of all pupils, their linguistic needs and their learning styles. - Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities.

-- Facilitate meaningful and continuous interaction between people from all walks of life. - Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality. - Emphasise multiple dimensions of equality (opportunities, access, treatment, participation and outcome).
+- Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions among majority groups about special treatment of minority groups. - Challenge cultural, geographical or generational boundaries of the "community". - Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Utilise case studies to emphasise successful relations among members of different groups, areas, neighbourhoods, nations and countries. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between people from all walks of life. - Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality. - Remove barriers to access, participation, progression, attainment and achievement. - Emphasise multiple dimensions of equality (opportunities, access, treatment, participation and outcome)

+IV.
 Staff recruitment and professional development

-- All posts are advertised formally and open to the widest pool of applicants. - All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (evidence see staff induction pack). - All supply staff are made aware of equalities policies and practices. - Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination with regards to staff recruitment, training and retention. - Workforce at all levels reflects local, regional and national diversity in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation
+- All posts are advertised formally and open to the widest pool of applicants. - All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Steps are taken to encourage people from underrepresented groups to apply for positions at all levels of the school (give examples). - Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (evidence see staff induction pack). - All supply staff are made aware of equalities policies and practices. - Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination about staff recruitment, training and retention. - Workforce at all levels reflects local, regional and national diversity in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation.

-Partnerships with parents/carers and communities
+V. Partnerships with parents/carers and communities